 Cardinal Mazarin was also responsible for the precipitation of La Fronde (1648-1653), a revolt of the French nobility against the Royal regime.
 Louis the 14th was very grateful for this.
 This revolt was one of the reasons for the origin of the Cult of the Sun king.

-King Louis XIV was convinced that he was appointed by God himself, and that he thus ruled on the basis of the 'Droit Divin', the divine law.
-Louis wanted to avoid others having so much power that they could threaten the peace in the Kingdom again.
+King Louis XIV was convinced that he was appointed by God himself and that he thus ruled on the basis of the 'Droit Divin', the divine law.
+Louis wanted to avoid others getting so much power so that they could threaten the peace in the Kingdom again.

-When he made Versailles his permanent home, he insisted that all the nobles to move there with him.
+When he made Versailles his permanent home, he insisted that all the nobles moved there with him.
 He wanted the aristocracy near, so he could keep an eye on them all the time.
 Versailles became the centre of the political and cultural power of France,

-In addition, they had to regularly participate in extensive Royal rituals.
+From then on, everybody had to constantly participate in extensive Royal rituals.
 This complex set of rules were designed to underline the superiority of Louis was underlined.
-So he placed himself in the centre of their world, as the sun, hence the Sun King, and the nobles were surrounding him like planets.
+He placed himself in the centre of their world, as the sun, and the nobles were surrounding him like planets.
 The commoners would not even get in his sight.
 The Sun King was born!

-This centre of the universe was basically his royal bedroom, which was situated in the middle of Versailles palace.
-The Dukes, earls and other members of aristocracy had rooms or apartments surrounding the Kings bedroom.
+The centre of this universe was basically his royal bedroom, situated in the middle of the Versailles palace.
+The Dukes, earls and other members of the aristocracy had rooms or apartments surrounding the Kings bedroom.

 The greatest honour was to be present when the king woke up and went to bed.
-If you were allowed to assist or even just be present at these daily ceremonies you had a very good positions at court.
+If you were allowed to assist, or simply be present at these daily ceremonies, it meant you had a very good position at court.